celo-org/docs/docs/celo-codebase/protocol/proof-of-stake/locked-gold-rewards.md

 Adjusting the on-target reward rate to account for under- or over-spending against the target schedule gives a baseline reward, essentially the percentage increase for a unit of Locked CELO voting for a group eligible for rewards.

-The reward for activated Locked Gold voting for a given group is determined as follows.
+The reward for activated Locked CELO voting for a given group is determined as follows.
 First, if the group elected no validators in the current epoch, rewards are zero.
 Otherwise, the baseline reward rate factors in two deductions.
 It is multiplied by the slashing penalty for the group, and by the average epoch uptime score for validators in the group elected in the current epoch.
-Finally, the group's activated pool of Locked Gold is increased by this rate.
+Finally, the group's activated pool of Locked CELO is increased by this rate.